Vince Gilligan: Film

 Gilligan first had a screenplay produced in 1993 for the romantic comedy film Wilder Napalm.
-While working on The X-Files, one of Gilligan's early screenplays was produced as a film, Home Fries, which starred Drew Barrymore and Luke Wilson.
-Gilligan was hired by The X-Files creator Chris Carter to be a consulting producer on his new series Harsh Realm.
-After The X-Files, Gilligan wrote three episodes of the short lived police procedural series Robbery Homicide Division and an episode of the ABC series Night Stalker.
-In 2007, Gilligan and fellow The X-Files producer Frank Spotnitz wrote a sci-fi pilot entitled A.M.P.E.D., which was not picked up for a full series.
+While working on The X-Files, one of Gilligan's early screenplays was produced in 1998 as a film, Home Fries, which starred Drew Barrymore and Luke Wilson.
 He also rewrote the screenplay for the 2008 Will Smith film Hancock, which was originally written by Vincent Ngo.